merchise/xotl.ql/docs/source/ponyorm.rst

 logical ``and`` and ``or`` binary operators; and everything we have had to circumvent in `xotl.ql` so far.

-In this document I would like to describe how PonyORM_ is different/similar to `xotl.ql` and how they might influence our future work.
+In this document I would like to describe how Pony_ is different/similar to `xotl.ql` and how they might influence our future work.

-What PonyORM is that `xotl.ql` is not
+What Pony is that `xotl.ql` is not
 =====================================

-PonyORM is an ORM
+Pony is an ORM
 -----------------

-PonyORM is an ORM_; meaning it concerns itself with interacting with a *relational database* like SQLite, MySQL and PostgreSQL.
+Pony is an ORM_; meaning it concerns itself with interacting with a *relational database* like SQLite, MySQL and PostgreSQL.

 `xotl.ql` does not aim to target any specific :term:`object model` not even the